unnita1235/unnita1235/README.md

 Full-Stack Developer | MERN Stack Enthusiast | AI Integration Learner

-I'm a self-taught developer from Ernakulam, Kerala, India, with a focus on building web applications using modern technologies.
+I'm a  developer from Ernakulam, Kerala, India, with a focus on building web applications using modern technologies.
 My projects are prototypes designed to explore full-stack development and AI features, helping me gain practical experience.
 I'm eager to contribute to real-world teams and am open to remote junior roles in full-stack development.

 📫 **Reach me at**: [unnita1235@gmail.com](mailto:unnita1235@gmail.com) | [LinkedIn](https://www.linkedin.com/in/unnita)